pagkly/Zed/Investopedia3/Named Perils Insurance Policy.md

 Named Perils Insurance Policy
 ## What Is a Named Perils Insurance Policy?

-A named perils insurance policy is a home insurance (or business) insurance policy that only provides [coverage on losses incurred to your property](https://www.investopedia.com/terms/l/losses-incurred.asp) from [hazards or events named on the policy](https://www.investopedia.com/ask/answers/090815/what-difference-between-peril-and-hazard.asp).
+A named perils insurance policy is a home insurance (or business) insurance policy that only provides [[coverage on losses incurred to your property]](https://www.investopedia.com/terms/l/losses-incurred.asp) from [[hazards or events named on the policy]](https://www.investopedia.com/ask/answers/090815/what-difference-between-peril-and-hazard.asp).
 Named peril coverage may be purchased as a less expensive alternative to a comprehensive coverage or broad policies, which are policies that tend to offer coverage to most perils.

 ## How a Named Perils Insurance Policy Works